-Even in the most open relationship, talking about finances can be uncomfortable and it can quickly become a source of conflict.
+Even in the most open relationship, discussing money can be uncomfortable and can quickly become a source of conflict.
 This can become even more of an issue after a brain tumour diagnosis.

-If you’re living with a brain tumour, the reality is that you’re likely to need to reduce your working hours or even give up work completely.
-Partners may also need to spend less time working if they have extra caring responsibilities.
+If you’re living with a brain tumour, it is likely that you may need to reduce your work hours, or stop work completely.
+Partners may also need to spend less time working due to extra caring responsibilities.

-If you feel you’re at risk of abuse, remember there’s help and support available, including police response, online support, helplines, refuges and other services.
+If you feel that you’re at risk of abuse, remember that there’s help and support available.
+This includes police response, online support, helplines, refuges and other services.

 You are not alone!

 This content and our relationship counselling service have been created in partnership with Relate, the leading relationships charity in England and Wales.
 If you found this information useful, you might also find the following resources by Relate interesting: